thestalkers/policies/com/github/docs/pt-site-policy-content-removal-policies-github-trademark-policy.md

-Política de marca registrada do GitHub - GitHub Docs
+Política de marca registrada do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)